dominique-unruh/java-patterns/README.md

 The next line does the analogous operation for the second argument of the plus-term.

-See the API doc for Pattern for more information how to define new patterns.
+See the API doc for [Pattern](https://javadoc.io/doc/de.unruh/java-patterns/latest/de/unruh/javapatterns/Pattern.html) for more information how to define new patterns.

-[//]: # (TODO link)

 We define similar patterns for `Minus`, `Times`, `Divide`, `Variable`, `Number`.
 We omit those definitions here, see the full source code.